 Cloud cost optimization is a topic keeping many cloud users up at night.
 Who wouldn’t want to take advice and recommendations from experts then?
 The same is true for today’s cloud users.
 Companies investing and utilizing the cloud should be turning to machine generated recommendations for their virtual machine (VM) instances.
 Those who do are both cutting cloud costs and optimizing the way they use the cloud across their companies and teams.

-Rightsizing is often a huge challenge which companies face.
-Having access to rightsizing recommendations to consider can really help businesses leaders and FinOps teams to solve and improve their companies’ current processes and usage.
+Rightsizing is often a huge challenge that companies face.
+Having access to rightsizing recommendations to consider can really help businesses leaders and FinOps teams to solve and improve their companies’ current processes and cloud usage.

 With many companies enlisting a multi-cloud strategy today, Google Cloud Platform (GCP) is used by many of them.
 However, optimization is easier said than done on the platform.
 Google Cloud Platform cost optimization can be achieved with ongoing monitoring and accurate forecasting, but it can be made all that much easier when a Compute Engine provides machine type recommendations.
 These bits of advice can help GCP users optimize how they use and allocate resources of their VM instances.

 This advice is generated automatically.
 It is based on system metrics which collect Cloud Monitoring service data over the previous 8 days.
-Companies can then use these recommendations to resize their instance’s machine type to use instance resources more effectively.
+Companies can then apply these recommendations to resize their instance types to use the resources more effectively.
 Rightsizing recommendations can therefore be a gamechanger.